sravs-01/Theory_Of_Computation_Automata_Tool/algorithms/dfa.md

    - For each subset S of Σ, create a corresponding state in DQ.

 3. **Define Transitions:**
-   - For each state DQ~i in DQ and each symbol a in Σ:
+   - For each state DQi in DQ and each symbol a in Σ:
      - Define the transition DQi (a)-> where DQj is the state representing the set of symbols that can follow a in the language.

 4. **DFA Accepting States:**